 The Directors will closely monitor the potential effect of native title claims involving Tenements in which the Company has or may have an interest.
+This is also the case with tenements held in Argentina.

-Remunerate fairly and responsibly
+PRINCIPLE 8 - Remunerate fairly and responsibly